PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 ## Installation

-Being a Python 3 application, this script has a few basic requirements in order to be up and running.
+As a Python 3 application, this project has a few basic requirements in order to be up and running.
 In order to install them, the [`pip`](https://packaging.python.org/key_projects/#pip "pip") package installer is recommended, as it allows for the automatic installation of all requirements.
 Nonetheless, the latter have been listed in order to simplify an eventual manual installation.

 It is assumed that Python 3 is already installed on the desired system.